5 Gamification Tactics That Excite Employees and Boost Engagement

 Driving long term engagement requires tactics beyond leaderboards and badges.
 One of the most effective of these is storytelling.

-However, storytelling can also be challenging to get right.
+However, narrative can also be challenging to get right.
 Cheesy narratives can do a lot of harm.
 They can alienate your employees and even disengage them from training.

 To get employees to engage, you have to tailor your stories for them.
 They need to immediately buy into the narrative for it to work.